-- Cost of testing – About $50 for the serum draw, $300 for the biocomp testing, $35-55 for interpretation.
-Dr. Copeland then interprets the test results to determine which biocompatible materials are appropriate for use based on the clients dental needs.
-The process takes about 2 weeks from serum draw to final interpretation.
+- Cost of testing – About $50 for the serum draw, $300 for the biocomp testing, and $35-55 for interpretation.
+Dr. Copeland then interprets the test results to determine which biocompatible materials are appropriate for use based on the client’s dental needs.
+The process takes about two weeks from serum draw to final interpretation.

-Thin pieces of ceramic or resin bonded to the “face” of a tooth when a dramatic difference in the color and/or shape of a tooth is desired.
-For a truly natural appearance some preparation of the tooth may be necessary.
+Thin pieces of ceramic or resin bonded to the “face” of a tooth when a dramatic difference in the color or shape of a tooth is desired.
+For a truly natural appearance, some preparation of the tooth may be necessary.
 In a few instances, prep-less veneers are possible.
-The number of teeth treated with veneers ideally is determined by what teeth are visible in a fully engaged smile.
-This can be as few as six (the very six upper front teeth), or more depending on the desired effect.
-Tooth lightening before veneers may be recommended to improve the overall outcome and may improve the appearance of other teeth that the number of veneers required can be reduced.
-Veneers are less conservative than lightening alone, but more much more conservative than crowns.
+The number of teeth treated with veneers is ideally determined by what teeth are visible in a fully engaged smile.
+Depending on the desired effect, this can be as few as six (the very six upper front teeth) or more.
+Tooth lightening before veneers may be recommended to improve the overall outcome and may enhance the appearance of other teeth so that the number of veneers required can be reduced.
+Veneers are less conservative than lightening alone but much more conservative than crowns.

 Tooth Lightening (commonly called bleaching or whitening)

-Along with a genuine smile, light shaded teeth contribute the most to attractiveness, and practically gushes well being.
-Tooth whitening consists of removing hard deposits, polishing away surface stains and the use of carbamide peroxide or hydrogen peroxide gels to lighten discolorations deep into the enamel.
-Although bleaching is perceived by some as too aggressive, it remains the most conservative method to improve a smile.
+Along with a genuine smile, light-shaded teeth contribute the most to attractiveness and practically gushes well-being.
+Tooth whitening consists of removing hard deposits, polishing away surface stains, and the use of carbamide peroxide or hydrogen peroxide gels to lighten discolorations deep into the enamel.
+Although some perceive bleaching as too aggressive, it remains the most conservative method to improve a smile.
 Natural teeth without restorations lighten most effectively.
 Because old composite restorations do not lighten, they should be replaced after enamel lightening to ensure a shade match.
-Dr. Copeland prefers using custom made trays and gel lightening which is done at home and monitored.
+Dr. Copeland prefers using custom-made trays and gel lightening, which is done at home and monitored.
 There are several reasons:

-- The lightening endpoint can be self monitored to avoiding an over-bleached look
+- The lightening endpoint can be self-monitored to avoid an over-bleached look

-- The trays may be reused for future touch ups at will, reduced the overall cost
+- The trays may be reused for future touch-ups at will, reducing the overall cost

 Enamel shades lighten differently.
-Like pearls enamel has various natural “casts” such as yellow, ochre, pink and blue.
-Yellow shades respond the best whether using over the counter, home remedy or professional lightening from our office.
+Like pearls, enamel has various natural “casts” such as yellow, ochre, pink, and blue.
+Yellow shades respond the best, whether using an over-the-counter, home remedy, or professional lightening from our office.

-Those clients experiencing heavy spot discoloration or tetracycline (antibiotic stain) staining may get best results with light microabrasion, or “spot” composites.
+Those clients experiencing heavy spot discoloration or tetracycline (antibiotic stain) staining may get the best results with light microabrasion or “spot” composites.

-In some instances a client feels certain they would like veneers(see veneers).
-Lightening is always a first step in planning veneers as they are so thin that the tooth color shows right though.
+In some instances, a client feels certain they would like veneers(see veneers).
+Lightening is always the first step in planning veneers as they are so thin that the tooth color shows right through.
 Sometimes the results are so good with lightening alone that veneers are not needed.
 The goal should always be to conserve and minimally restore to obtain the optimal esthetic result.

 Orthotic Night Guards

-Are a hard plastic device worn on the upper teeth, that provide a comfortable and free position for the lower teeth and jaw to rest.
-They are sometimes called night-guards as they are most often worn at night, though they don’t have to be.
-Orthotics can save tooth structure by alleviating the affects of grinding and clenching, diminishing muscle pain and fatigue of the head, neck and face.
-They can soothe painful jaw joints by providing them with a best position for better health through better sleep.
-Night-guards are an important tool to plan fixing the bite surfaces of the back teeth.
+A hard plastic device worn on the upper teeth provides a comfortable and free position for the lower teeth and jaw to rest.
+They are sometimes called nightguards as they are often worn at night, though they don’t have to be.
+Orthotics can save tooth structure by alleviating the effects of grinding and clenching, diminishing muscle pain and fatigue of the head, neck, and face.
+They can soothe painful jaw joints by providing them with the best position for better health through better sleep.
+Nightguards are an important tool to plan fixing the bite surfaces of the back teeth.
 In all instances, they have the ability to improve the health beyond the mouth.
-Some reasons Dr. Copeland may recommend a night-guard (orthotic) include:
+Some reasons Dr. Copeland may recommend a nightguard (orthotic) include the following:

 - Jaw pain or symptoms that may or may not be painful…to protect the jaw joints